 Let’s talk about a topic that is deeply important to me (…and that my friends run a mile the moment I start on about):

-As you probably know, I run an online shop.
-This means that three or four times a week, I spend a few hours processing orders for lovely people around the world, and sending out tarot and oracle decks, books and more.
+Three or four times a week, Hele and I spend a few hours in the Little Red Tarot Shop, processing orders for lovely people around the world, and sending out tarot and oracle decks, books and more.

-However.
-I am balancing the ‘treat factor’ against environmental concerns.
-It is easy to go wild on eBay, buying lovely glittery paper, plastic-based stickers, colourful plastic padding and fun padded mailers… but for me, this is not okay.
-I want my shop to have as light a footprint as it can, and a big part of this is being mindful and careful about the packaging I use.
+However, we have to balance that ‘treat factor’ against environmental concerns.
+It is easy to go wild on eBay, buying lovely glittery paper, plastic-based stickers, colourful plastic padding and fun padded mailers… but for us, this is not okay.
+I want my shop to have as light a footprint as it can, and a big part of this is being mindful and careful about the packaging we use.

 No new plastic

 One of the most important principles is that no new plastic is used in the Little Red Tarot Shop.

 None at all, save that which comes with products themselves (many decks are shrink-wrapped in cellophane, for example.)

 A bubble-lined Jiffy bag is the classic mailing option for fragile goods.
 But currently, due to the way these are constructed, these can’t be recycled.